Navexa/documentation/index.md

     - last-two-years
     - last-3-years
 * **From date:**
-    * Performance will be calculated with this as the start date
+    * Start date for the portfolio performance calculation
     * If not set, defaults to first trade date
 * **To date:**
-    * Performance will be calculated with this as the end date
+    * Performance will be calculated up until this date
     * If not set, it will default to the current date
 * **Include Closed Positions:** this one needs a blog link and a help page.
 * **Holding Table Columns:**